 A Brief History of Clay Animation

-From its invention back in 1897, to modern day works of art from the talented folks at animation studios, there’s a whole history to it that you might find surprising.
-So join us on a journey back into clay animation past as we look at some of the best (and most bizarre) that the art form has to offer.
+From its invention back in 1897, to modern day works from top-end animation studios, there’s a whole history of claymation that you might find surprising.
+So join us on a journey into animations past as we look at some of the best (and most bizarre) examples of clay animation history.

 When was claymation invented?

-It’s safe to say that our favourite claymation films might never have made it to any kind of screen at all, without the all important invention of plasticine back in 1897.
-Whereas traditional media was starting to dip its toe in the waters of cell animation (AKA, painting images on transparent sheets then stitching them together), clay animation was on the fringes of the artform.
+It’s safe to say that our favourite claymation films would never have made it to the silver screen without the invention of plasticine back in 1897.
+Whilst traditional artists were just starting to dip their toes in the waters of cel animation (AKA, painting images on transparent sheets then stitching them together), clay animation was starting to brew on the fringes of the artform.

 How does it work?

-For early experimenters of clay animation and even to this day, the technique still remains somewhat similar.
-Claymation characters start as just that, clay, before they’re moulded onto armatures (AKA tiny skeletons for the clay to fit round) and covered in latex.
-Then, it’s up to the claymation masters to move the models into the positions they need to make the film.
+Even to this day, claymation techniques remain somewhat similar to the very first experiments in the art form.
+Claymation characters start as blobs of clay before being moulded onto armatures (tiny skeletons for the clay to fit around) and covered in latex.
+Then it’s up to the claymation artists to move the models into the positions they need to make the film.

 The Sculptor’s Nightmare